 Coming to East Region Adult Education – no matter when and where – is a great choice.
 As a student, you are the center of our East Region Adult Education community and our partners.
 All classes and programs begin with you: we listen and learn from you, and then tailor our programs to meet your needs.
 We strive to foster an atmosphere that is respectful, supportive, and welcoming to all.
-We are here to help you achieve your educational goals – whether you want only to brush up on your skills or to complete a High School degree or earn a certificate in a career education program, at East Region Adult Education you will find what you need to be successful.
+We are here to help you achieve your educational goals – whether you want only to brush up on your skills or complete a High School degree or earn a certificate in a career education program.
+At East Region Adult Education you will find what you need to be successful.
 To enhance your experience, we encourage you to take advantage of the many services available to our students through the student support services and our consortium partners.
 The staff and faculty are here to help you create a bright future.
 The diversity of our backgrounds, talents, experiences, and perspectives enriches us all as we live and learn together.
 We are committed to the success of each student.
 See for yourself.

 We offer support before and as students enter adult education, transition within classes/programs/levels, and as they transition out of adult education onto careers, career training, or college.
 The transition team supports students through education planning, referrals to address barriers, and connecting students to programs that get them to their long-term goals.
 The team is committed to leveraging current research, evidence-based practices, and local and regional resources.
 If you want to learn more the WHY and the HOW of our transition services, scroll down.

 Meet our Team